Last Updated On 11th July 2023 By Lauren | Wild Lovely World

-Ardrossan is about two hours drive south-west from Edinburgh.
-The quickest route follows the M8 to Glasgow and then it is around a one hour drive south-west of Glasgow via the A737.
+Ardrossan is about two hours drive southwest of Edinburgh.
+The quickest route follows the M8 to Glasgow and then it is around a one-hour drive south-west of Glasgow via the A737.

-I haven’t traveled by public transport to the Isle of Arran, but I have heard it is very accessible.
+I haven’t travelled by public transport to the Isle of Arran, but I have heard it is very accessible.

 By train and ferry, it would take around 2.5 hours to get from Edinburgh to the Isle of Arran.